Welcome to today's edition of the Rush 24-7 podcast.

 Well, we debated when the deadline should be in the Florida legislature.

-They make the law, not the judges.
+They made the law, not the judges.

-If the judges want to make law instead of enforce it with opinions, then they can run for a statehouse or run for Congress.
+If the judges want to make law instead of enforce it with opinions, then they can run for a state house or run for Congress.

 I'm exaggerating only for effect.